abhinaybhuvanesh/abhinaybhuvanesh/README.md

 I enjoy building full-stack applications and understanding how every part connects: the interface, APIs, authentication, databases, and deployment.

-I built **SwiftByte** to learn secure backend development, authentication, analytics, and real-world deployment.
-I built **HireSense AI** to explore how AI can help with resume screening and candidate ranking.

 Currently focusing on **Java, DSA, backend development**.

 </td>